r-lib/usethis/cran-comments.md

 * DataPackageR
   checking tests ...
+  No response from maintainer.

 * devtools
   checking for code/documentation mismatches ...
 WARNING
+  Submission coming v. shortly

 * portalr
   checking tests ...
+  No response from maintainer.

 ### Failed to check